Harry Potter and the Order of the Phoenix: Critical response

-Harry Potter and the Order of the Phoenix was met with mostly positive reviews and received several awards.
 In 2004, the book was cited as an American Library Association Best Book for Young Adults and as an American Library Association Notable Book.
 It also received the Oppenheim Toy Portfolio 2004 Gold Medal, along with several other awards.
 Rowling was praised for her imagination by USA Today writer Deirdre Donahue.

 The New York Times writer John Leonard praised the novel, saying "The Order of the Phoenix starts slow, gathers speed and then skateboards, with somersaults, to its furious conclusion....As Harry gets older, Rowling gets better."
 However, he also criticised "the one-note Draco Malfoy" and the predictable Lord Voldemort.

-Most negative reviewers were concerned with the violence contained in the novel and with Christian morality occurring throughout the book.
+The book was a nominee and finalist for the 2004 Prometheus Award.

 Predecessors and sequels

 Harry Potter and the Order of the Phoenix is the fifth book in the Harry Potter series.
 The first book in the series, Harry Potter and the Philosopher's Stone, was first published by Bloomsbury in 1997 with an initial print-run of 500 copies in hardback, 300 of which were distributed to libraries.
 By the end of 1997, the UK edition won a National Book Award and a gold medal in the 9-to-11-year-olds category of the Nestlé Smarties Book Prize.
 The second novel, Harry Potter and the Chamber of Secrets, was published in the UK on 2 July 1998.
 The third novel, Harry Potter and the Prisoner of Azkaban, was published a year later in the UK on 8 July 1999 and in the US on 8 September 1999.
 The fourth novel, Harry Potter and the Goblet of Fire, was published 8 July 2000, simultaneously by Bloomsbury and Scholastic.
 The fifth novel, Harry Potter and the Order of the Phoenix, is the longest book in the series, yet it is the second-shortest film at 2 hours 18 minutes.

-After the publishing of Order of the Phoenix, the sixth book of the series, Harry Potter and the Half-Blood Prince, was published on 16 July 2005 and sold 9 million copies in the first 24 hours of its worldwide release.
+After the publishing of Order of the Phoenix, the sixth book of the series, Harry Potter and the Half-Blood Prince, was published on 2 April 2005 and sold 9 million copies in the first 24 hours of its worldwide release.
 The seventh and final novel, Harry Potter and the Deathly Hallows, was published 21 July 2007.
 The book sold 11 million copies within 24 hours of its release: 2.7 million copies in the UK and 8.3 million in the US.